Opinions vary greatly in the DSLR vs Mirrorless Cameras debate.

-- Huge second hand market for bodies and lenses.
+- Huge second-hand market for both bodies and lenses.

 - You can pretend to be a real photographer!

-- You can pretend to be a novice and get away with going places where “real” photographers can’t – such as concerts.
+- You can pretend to be a novice and get away with going places where photographers with “professional cameras” are barred entrance – such as concerts.

 - Like the traditional DSLR mirrorless camera lenses are interchangeable.